pygame/pygame/README.rst

 | To submit patches and report bugs:
 | Visit the `Bugs & Patches <https://www.pygame.org/wiki/patchesandbugs>`_ page for detailed instructions.
 |
-| `Head here <https://www.pygame.org/wiki/info>`_ for more info and ways to get in touch with the Pygame team.
+| `See the info page <https://www.pygame.org/wiki/info>`_ for more info and ways to get in touch with the Pygame team.

 Credits